Trolley Rail Fall Protection System

 A steel beam section is available with a trolley assembly on one or both sides of the rail.

-Both above category rails are supplied complete with roof or other type supports or securements.
+Both of the above category rails are supplied complete with a roof or other type of supports or securements.
 In all cases, workers secure their lines to a U-bar trolley assembly.
 Any number of trolley assemblies may be specified for use on rails.

 Complete this form to download your free brochure